KeshinKarunarathne/Serial-Communication/README.md

 # Serial-Communication
-This repository contains simplified RTL designs of the UART and I2C serial communication protocols
+This repository contains simplified RTL design of a UART receiver and transmitter and an associated testbench